Skip to content

 Rachana Sharir, or Sharir Rachna Vigyan, is a branch of Ayurveda that focuses on the study of structural (anatomical) features of the human body.
 It is essentially taught in the BAMS curriculum under the subject Rachana Sharir Vigyan.

-It is very important to understand the Ayurvedic anatomy and physiology for accurate diagnosis and treatment.
+It is very important to understand Ayurvedic anatomy and physiology for accurate diagnosis and treatment.
 Because body health depends on the balance or imbalance of its elements.

 Let us explore the deeper meaning and Ayurvedic understanding of sharir (the human body).